fossasia/phimpme-android/README.md

 8. To Build the app, go to *Build > Make Project* (or alternatively press the Make Project icon in the toolbar).

-9. If the app was built succesfully, you can test it by running it on either a real device or an emulated one by going to *Run > Run 'app'* or pressing the Run icon in the toolbar.
+9. If the app was built successfully, you can test it by running it on either a real device or an emulated one by going to *Run > Run 'app'* or pressing the Run icon in the toolbar.

-10. **To enable the sharing features to different account, add API_KEY/ APP_ID associated with accounts**.
+10. **To enable the sharing features to a different account, add API_KEY/ APP_ID associated with accounts**.
 Add the Keys in `constant.java` and `strings.xml`.
-Following are the links of developer pages of account.
+Following are the links to developer pages of account.
 Go there to create apps and get keys.
     * Facebook: https://developers.facebook.com
     * Twitter: https://dev.twitter.com
     * Flickr: https://www.flickr.com/services/developer